-7. Expressions
+7. EXPRESSIONS

-The precedence of expression operators is the same as the order of the major subsections of this section (highest precedence first).
-Thus the expressions referred to as the operands of + (§7.4) are those expressions defined in §§7.1-7.3.
+The precedence of expression operators is the same as the order of the major subsections of this section, highest precedence first.
+Thus, for example, the expressions referred to as the operands of + (§7.4) are those expressions defined in §§7.1-7.3.
 Within each subsection, the operators have the same precedence.
 Left- or right-associativity is specified in each subsection for the operators discussed therein.
-The precedence and associativity of all the expression operators is summarized in the collected grammar.
+The precedence and associativity of all the expression operators is summarized in the grammar of §18.

 Otherwise the order of evaluation of expressions is undefined.
 In particular the compiler considers itself free to compute subexpressions in the order it believes most efficient, even if the subexpressions involve side effects.
-Expressions involving a commutative and associative operator may be rearranged arbitrarily, even in the presence of parentheses; to force a particular order of evaluation an explicit temporary must be used.
+The order in which side effects take place is unspecified.
+Expressions involving a commutative and associative operator $(, +, \&, 1, \)$ may be rearranged arbitrarily, even in the presence of parentheses; to force a particular order of evaluation an explicit temporary must be used.